-- Recognition of Life certificate
+- a recognition of life certificate

-- Baby ornament
+- a baby ornament

-- Lock of baby’s hair
+- a lock of your baby’s hair

-- Baby hand /foot prints and casts
+- your baby’s hand or foot prints and casts

-- Baby hat or nightie
+- a baby hat or nightie

-- Baby ID bracelet
+- your baby’s ID bracelet

 Once you get home you may choose to add other things like: